jamesdonoh/web-systems/assignment.md

 Depending on the area of functionality these services cover, a SOA may share some characteristics with a microservices architecture.
 In the approach made famous in the web sphere by companies like Netflix, microservices are usually RESTful rather than SOAP-based and highly granular, aiming to "do one thing very well" [@stair].
 Microservices generally aim for an organic 'bottom-up' approach rather than a 'top-down' model where all service interfaces are architected by a central team and and commonly use middleware such as enterprise service bus (ESB) as an integration point.

 One challenge with a microservices approach is creating a machine-readable description of services to allow for discovery and negotation by clients.
 Some authors consider the need for a service directory and a description of each service's interface to be central to SOA [@hohpe].
-While SOAP and WSDL support these requirements in the enterprise SOA context, REST has no such built-in capabilities, and although equivalents for RESTful services (such as as Swagger, now known as the OpenAPI Specification) have emerged [@swagger] they are still relatively immature.
+While SOAP and WSDL support these requirements in the enterprise SOA context, REST has no such built-in capabilities, and although equivalents for RESTful services (such as as WADL and Swagger, now known as the OpenAPI Specification) have emerged [@swagger] they still do not have the same level of support.

 #### Heterogenous infrastructure